-An article in the Guardian last weekend by psychologist Kari Leibowitz gave me a little ray of sunshine to my melancholy outlook of last week.
-It set something of a challenge – how to embrace winter with a positive mindset.
+But an article in the Guardian by psychologist Kari Leibowitz gives a little ray of sunshine to any potential winter melancholy.
+It sets something of a challenge – how to embrace winter with a positive mindset.
 She says that if you can do that, you’ll have a significantly better time of it than entering into this phase with a sense of impending gloom.

-She has just published her research on the community that live in Tromsø, the the Norwegian city situated 200 miles north of the Arctic Circle.
-There, at that latitude, from mid-November to mid-January, the sun will never rise above the horizon.
+Leibowitz claims we should live more like the people in Tromsø, a Norwegian city situated 200 miles north of the Arctic Circle.
+In Tromsø, from mid-November to mid-January, the sun never rises above the horizon line.
 And yet, the people living there positively embrace the long winter months and all the opportunities the season brings.

 Think Like a Norwegian

-I most definitely do not want to be miserable for the next 6 months, so my challenge is to list all the positive things that I like about winter and use those lists to build a positive mindset for the months ahead.
+So to beat those winter blues, set a challenge to list all the positive things that are great about winter then use that list to build a positive mindset for the months ahead.

 What to love about winter

 - The prospect of wild, exciting weather

 - That feeling once you’ve been out in the wind and rain, had a shower, dried off and finally get a cup of tea

 - Really bright stars and crisp, cold nights

 - Christmas carols